geoflows/D-Claw/user_guide/overview.md

 ```
 The `qinitftype` is the file type, the same as is permitted for topo. `iqinit` is the type of perturbation, e.g. which element of q is perterbed.
 Note here that while h is the first element of q, with python index zero, it cooresponds to `iqinit=1`

-While the surface elevation, eta, is not technically a state variable, it can be set as the eight element of qinit.
+While the surface elevation, eta, is not technically a state variable, it can be set as the eighth element of qinit.

+NOTE: q4 must be provided as the quantity m, not hm, and q5 must be provided as the quantity pb/h, not pb.

 TODO: What happens if inputs are over specified in a conflicting way (e.g., topo, h, and eta such that topo + h != eta), or `digdata.m0` and a value for q_5.